Global Reading Club Project

-The aim of the project is to promote extensive reading (reading for pleasure) through book-related activities, carried out collaboratively with peers worldwide, thus create cultural bridges among countries with the assistance of technology, educational platforms and the love of a good story.
+The aim of the project is to promote extensive reading (reading for pleasure) through book-related activities, carried out collaboratively with peers worldwide, thus create cultural bridges among countries with the assistance of technology and the love of a good story.

-Advertising and registration – All August and until September 10th, 2021.
+Advertising and registration – All July and August, 2022.

 - Project coordinators match classes and add class teachers to the Facebook group.
 If desired, one class can work with more than one peer school.